 Teatime with Michael is a part of our crop circles tour that everyone always enjoys.
 After spending time in the fields visiting new formations our tour participants appreciate the chance to sit down and discuss all aspects of this mystery with such a longstanding researcher as Michael.
 The lively debate is informed by his experiences, research findings, opinions and of course his legendary humour; he loves questions and inquiring minds.
 The tea and biscuits aren’t half bad either!
 Glenn & Cameron Broughton, Sacred Britain Tours

-The exhibition features the key facts of crop circle phenomenon and mixes it with stunning photography and footage.
+This excellent and highly recommended exhibition features the key facts of crop circle phenomenon and mixes it with stunning photography and footage.
 Attached to the exhibition is the Crop Circle Centre, where visitors can hear the latest crop circle news and enjoy a range of refreshments on the canal terrace.
 A selection of books, cards and inspirational crop circle gifts will also be for sale.
+For more information about the exhibition please visit their website: http://www.cropcircleaccess.com

 Flying over the crop circles can be an awe-inspiring experience – they were meant to be seen from the air!
 The are several ultra-light companies in Wiltshire that will take you for a short flight over the latest circles, but by far the best aerial experience is via a small helicopter.
 We can recommend Heli Air based at Thruxton Aerodrome – about 30 mins by car from Marlborough.
 They have years of experience flying visitors and professionals over the circles (including us!).
 More details here.